Dark Nights + DLC: The Solo Developer’s Journey

 personality.
 Most of the time, she was acting too reckless.
 I added more inner thoughts to

+her character and moments of reflection.
 I hope that the players can connect better with her

 this way.